Cap Anson: National Association

-Anson played on a number of competitive baseball clubs in his youth and began to play professionally in the National Association (NA) at the age of 19, primarily third base for the Rockford Forest Citys, one of the original teams of the Association.
+Anson played on a number of competitive baseball clubs in his youth, and in 1871 began to play professionally for the Rockford Forest Citys in the National Association, primarily as a third baseman.
+While playing there, he gained the nickname "The Marshalltown Infant", because of his youth.
 He was a large and powerful man, standing tall and weighing about 220 lb.

-After being traded to Philadelphia Athletics, in 1872 and 1873, Anson finished in the NA's top five in batting, on-base percentage (OBP), and on-base plus slugging (OPS).
-He led the National Association in OBP in 1872.
+When the Rockford club folded at the end of the 1871 season, Anson signed with the Philadelphia Athletics.
+In 1872 and 1873, Anson finished in the league's top five in batting average, on-base percentage (OBP), and on-base plus slugging (OPS).
 His numbers declined slightly in 1874 and 1875, but he was still good enough that Chicago White Stockings secretary-turned-president William Hulbert sought him to improve his club for the 1876 season.
-Hulbert broke league rules by negotiating with Anson and several other stars while the 1875 season was still in progress and ultimately founded the new National League to forestall any disciplinary action.
+Hulbert broke league rules by negotiating with Anson and several other stars while the 1875 season was still in progress, and ultimately founded the new National League to forestall any disciplinary action.

 Anson, who had become engaged to a Philadelphia native in the meantime, had second thoughts about going west, but Hulbert held Anson to his contract and he eventually warmed to the Windy City.